twilio-se-anz/demo-crelay-snow/README.md

 This is a reference implementation aimed at introducing the key concepts of Conversation Relay.
 The key here is to ensure it is a workable environment that can be used to understand the basic concepts of Conversation Relay.
 It is intentionally simple and only the minimum has been done to ensure the understanding is focussed on the core concepts.
 As an overview here is how the project is put together:

-## Release v3.3
+## Release v4.0

-This release enhances type safety and API alignment by migrating from custom streaming event interfaces to OpenAI's native typed streaming events.
-See the [CHANGELOG.md](./CHANGELOG.md) for detailed release history.
+This release introduces a major architectural refactor moving from inheritance-based to interface-based architecture, implementing the factory pattern for proper async initialization, and removing DeepSeek service support.
+See the [CHANGELOG.md](./CHANGELOG.md) for detailed release history and migration guide.

 ## Quick Tip
 Configure your Conversation Relay parameters in server/src/services/TwilioService.ts